E-Khalouei/medical-chatbot-KG/README.md

 - The chatbot first generates a **patient-friendly reply** using a Hugging Face LLM pipeline.
 - Extracted symptoms are mapped into a **structured knowledge graph**.
 - The system computes **scores for likely medical specialties**.
--  Final goal: Reducing the uncertainty of purely generative LLM output.
+-  Final goal: Reducing the uncertainty of generative LLM output.

 ## Example Workflow